Robert Brent: Brentwood Mansion

 Brent's home was located on the southeast corner of the present 12th Street and Maryland Avenue SW in Washington, DC, but he owned land throughout the region, including parts of Montgomery County, Maryland, and Washington County.
 His landholdings were largely inherited through his father's family, his mother's family (the Carrolls of Maryland), and his father-in-law.

 In 1817 Brent had the Brentwood Mansion constructed in Washington County (the mansion site - Florida Ave and 6th Street NE is now part of the Gallaudet University campus in Northeast DC) as a present for his daughter Eleanor on her marriage to Congressman Joseph Pearson (Federalist - N.C.).
 Brentwood was designed by one of the Capitol's architects, Benjamin Henry Latrobe.
 The Prince George's County, Maryland, towns of Brentwood and North Brentwood and the DC neighborhood of Brentwood (which formed most of the original estate) take their names from his home.

 Legacy

-Brent died in Washington, DC, at his home on September 7, 1819, after suffering from a stroke.
+Brent died in City of Washington, at his home on September 7, 1819, after suffering from a stroke.
 He was buried in a vault on the property of Brentwood Mansion but vandalism and desecration of the crypts forced the last owners of the property to re-inter the remains of Brent and his family members to Saint John the Evangelist Catholic Church Cemetery in Forest Glen, Maryland in 1915.

-Robert Brent Elementary School in Washington, D.C. is named in his honor.
+Robert Brent Elementary School in City of Washington is named in his honor.
 His son William Brent Jr. served in the Virginia House of Delegates and as charge de affairs to Argentina.